 To address this public health concern and liability, companies are treating the water inside of their industrial cooling tower with antimicrobial substances that kill the bacteria.
 For other water treatment applications, an air stripper is often used.
 As another precaution, plastic cooling tower systems can be manufactured with antimicrobial resins built into the unit materials and components to provide an additional layer of defense against Legionella.
 Find out more about the anti-microbial product technology at Delta Cooling Towers.

 With the increasing concerns about meeting green standards and improving ROI on capital equipment expenditures, there are some standards to consider.
 A systematic approach to cooling tower greenness will improve sustainability, increase energy efficiency, add water conservation, and create a smaller carbon footprint; all while improving some cost ramifications involved in achieving such green goals.
 Businesses can save up to 40 percent on energy costs.
-While conventional cooling towers, often constructed with sheet metal cladding, are environmentally challenging and maintenance intensive, the alternative of using cooling towers with molded seamless plastic is immediately beneficial to both the environment and bottom line.
+While conventional cooling towers, often constructed with sheet metal cladding, are environmentally challenging and maintenance intensive, the alternative of using cooling towers with molded seamless plastic is immediately beneficial to both the environment and your bottom line.

 Traditional metal towers, which last only a few years in many applications, encounter environmental and economic issues including increased chemical use, higher maintenance costs, replacement costs, and disposal requirements.
 Engineered HDPE plastic design cooling towers allow the most aggressive water treatment options available.
 This can allow users to run at higher cycles of concentration, thereby saving make-up water.
 This can save tens of thousands of gallons of water per year.
 These water and chemical savings can be significant and help solve water issues as well as save on operating costs.
 Cooling towers of this counterflow design also keep water totally enclosed and free from sunlight, thereby lessening the occasion for biological growth, which requires less harsh water treatment chemicals.
 Get more details here about Delta’s sustainable technology and products.